-This post covers 28 to 31 May, the second of my two four-day trips to Emeifeng, the pristine mountain in Fujian, China.
+This post covers 28 to 31 May, the second of my two four-day trips to the mountain.
 A post on the first trip is here.

 The photo above shows Craig Brelsford searching for Brown Bush Warbler in the pristine alpine scrub on Emeifeng, elev.
 1650 m (5,410 ft.).
 (Elaine Du)